mw-orcl/Move_Improve/lab900/content.md

 ![](./images/work-request-1.png)

 ​	7.
-Select the Custom Images menu and you should see your custom image created.
+Select Compute then Custom Images menu and you should see your custom image created.

 ![](./images/work-request.PNG)